 3. Machine Learning Model Selection

-Assembly can provide guidance on choosing appropriate machine learning models for your data:
+Factory can provide guidance on choosing appropriate machine learning models for your data:

 Example prompt: